simvue-io/docs/docs/tutorial_advanced/defining-the-problem.md

 Where $\alpha$ is the thermal diffusivity of the material.

 ## Creating the MOOSE input file
 MOOSE uses a custom input file to define and run a simulation.
 While this is not a tutorial on how to use MOOSE, we will provide a brief description of how we setup the problem stated above in MOOSE.
 If you are completely new to MOOSE, [^^you can find tutorials on how to use MOOSE here^^](https://mooseframework.inl.gov/getting_started/examples_and_tutorials/index.html).
-If you are experienced at MOOSE and have your own MOOSE files which you are trying to use you may not need to read through the following steps, but pay attention to the [outputs block](#specify-outputs).
-See the full file we will be using in the [final step of this section](#run-the-simulation).
+If you are experienced at MOOSE and have your own MOOSE files which you are trying to use you may not need to read through the following steps, but pay attention to the [^^outputs block^^](#specify-outputs).
+See the full file we will be using in the [^^final step of this section^^](#run-the-simulation).

 Create a file called `simvue_thermal.i`, and follow the following steps:

 ### Create the mesh
 Firstly, we need to create a mesh which will represent our sheet of metal.
 Say that we want to make a 3D rod which has a square cross section, and has dimensions 6m x 1m x 1m.
-To do this, we will use the `GeneratedMesh` to create a uniform rectangular mesh, with the following properties:
+To do this, we will use the `GeneratedMeshGenerator` to create a uniform rectangular mesh, with the following properties:
 ```
 [Mesh]
   [generated]